tezos-commons/baseDAO/docs/specification.md

 ```

 - The proposal is saved under `BLAKE2b` hash of proposal value and sender.
-- The `Natural` value: `proposalTokenAmount` determines how many sender's frozen tokens will be staked in addition to the [fee](#configuration)
+- The `Natural` value: `proposalTokenAmount` determines how many sender's frozen
+  tokens will be staked in addition to the [fee](#configuration)
-- Sender MUST have enough frozen tokens (i. e. `≥ proposalTokenAmount + fee`) that are not already staked for a proposal or a vote.
+- Sender MUST have enough frozen tokens (i. e. `≥ proposalTokenAmount + fee`) that
+  are not already staked for a proposal or a vote.
 - Fails with `NOT_ENOUGH_FROZEN_TOKENS` if the unstaked frozen token balance of the SENDER
   is less than `proposalTokenAmount + fee`.
 - Fails with `NOT_PROPOSING_STAGE` if the current stage is not a proposing one.
-- Fails with `FAIL_PROPOSAL_CHECK` if the proposal is rejected by `proposalCheck` from the configuration.
+- Fails with `FAIL_PROPOSAL_CHECK` if the proposal is rejected by `proposal_check`
+  from the configuration.
 - Fails with `MAX_PROPOSALS_REACHED` if the current amount of ongoing proposals is at max value set by the config.
 - Fails with `PROPOSAL_NOT_UNIQUE` if exactly the same proposal from the same author has been proposed.